adamfoneil/BlazorAO/README.md

 Please see my [Getting Started](https://github.com/adamfoneil/BlazorAO/wiki/Getting-Started) topic for info on cloning and running this for the first time.

+## PowerPoint on Dapper
+Building an application like this entails some pretty specific data access opinions.
+I have a [PowerPoint walkthrough](https://1drv.ms/v/s!AvguHRnyJtWMmugqfwkiWSa0ZWlqUg?e=wuPfdv) outlining my data access approach with Dapper, along with my feelings about LINQ and Entity Framework.
+This will give you sense of where my head is at philsophically and practically in this space.

 ## About the app
 The sample app in this repo is a multi-tenant time entry, expense tracking and billing system intended for small companies.
 It's actually a from-scratch rebuild of my company's time entry system that I did originally in Classic ASP a long time ago and recently rewrote in Blazor Server.
 I couldn't share that app, and there were things I wanted to simplify about it for general-purpose consumption anyway.